 - 3Discard of financial documents containing your SSN.
 You can safeguard your financial information by shredding bills and documents containing your Social Security Number with your personal paper shredder or using a secure shredding business.

 - 4Watch out for scammers.
 Fraudsters gain access to personal information through "phishing" tactics, which lets them impersonate a bank or government official.
 Be wary of scammers who call you and claim your Social Security Number is in danger or send text messages asking for personal details.

 Find out more security information on our blog

 Safeguard your Social Security Card

 Your Social Security card is one of the essential documents that support your identity, so it’s critical to keep it safe.
 It is easy to get a new card from the SSA if it gets lost or stolen, but the process takes time.
-You can take steps to protect your information, including your new card, to avoid identity theft and fraud.
+With the immense identity theft statistics in the US, one must take steps to protect your information including your new card, to avoid identity theft and fraud.